pop-os/system76-scheduler/README.md

 ## Process Priority Assignments

-KDL configuration files are stored at the following locations:
+In addition to `config.kdl`, additional process scheduling profiles are stored in:

-- User-config: `/etc/system76-scheduler/assignments/`
+- User-config: `/etc/system76-scheduler/process-scheduler/`
-- Distribution: `/usr/share/system76-scheduler/assignments/`
+- Distribution: `/usr/share/system76-scheduler/process-scheduler/`

-An [example configuration is provided here](./data/assignments.kdl).
+An [example configuration is provided here](./data/pop-os.kdl).
 It is parsed the same as the assignments and exceptions nodes in the main config, and profiles can inherit values from the previous assignment of the same name.

 ### Profile